keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/README.md

 <sub>The branches indicate the currents. <strong>Branch A</strong>  is the North Atlantic Current, <strong>Branch B</strong> indicates the eastward traveling subtropical branch. <strong>Branch C</strong> indicates the southern branch of the subtropical recirculation gyre.
 And <strong>Branch D</strong> indicates the northern cyclonic recirculation gyre.
 The blue colored contours in depth indicate the deepest mixed layer depth.</sub>

 The subtropical gyre drives the Gulf Stream.
-The eighteen degree mode water is situated In the mid of the subtropical gyre.
+EDW is situated in the mid of the subtropical gyre.
 We aim to investigate the heat content of this region, to understand how EDW contributes to the subtropical gyre from the heat content point of view.

 Firstly, we will introduce EDW's location, identify the EDW criteria.
 Then, we will review the EDW seasonal cycle and the EDW subduction.
 We will examine the correlation of EDW volume and EDW heat content, the correlation of EDW volume and NAO.
 Lastly, we will review the dynamics behind an individual EDW event, in terms of the roles that play air-sea heat loss, preconditioning. ![Click here for details](https://github.com/keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/tree/main/background#whats-eighteen-degree-water-edw)